jfreck/jfreck/SEAproject/SEAproject.md

 ### Accompanying Maps

 Below are the maps I created to show the difference between satellite values and in-situ values we analyzed.
+Each symbol represents a different trip that was taken along the same general cruise track.

 ![SSTDiffMapBetterFinal](SSTDiffMapBetterFinal.png)